carlydekock/portfolio-server/README.md

 Number and name of feature: Feature 3 - Modify the contents Estimate of time needed to complete: 45 min
-Start time:
+Start time: 5:30pm
-Finish time:
+Finish time: 6:00pm
-Actual time needed to complete:
+Actual time needed to complete: 30 minutes

 Number and name of feature: Feature 4 - Add functionality Estimate of time needed to complete: 1 hour